In any long-term survival situation that happens to be in an austere environment, meat is an incredibly precious resource.

 Believe it or not, certain perpetual stews in restaurants are maintained for years at a time, with the “master broth” constantly being replenished as servings were ladled out.

-Smoking works similarly to drying for the preservation of meat, and it fits neatly under the dehydration “family” of methods, but where smoking differs from drying is that it typically slowly but significantly heats the meat, killing off bacteria more quickly and drying out the cells of the meat more rapidly.
+Smoking meat works similarly to drying it, and it fits neatly under the dehydration “family” of methods, but where smoking differs from drying is that it typically slowly but significantly heats the meat, killing off bacteria more quickly and drying out the cells of the meat more rapidly.

 Not for nothing, it also lends food that indescribably delicious and alluring flavor.

 Smoking is yet another method of preservation that has been employed around the globe for ages, and it is a method that works just as well on mammalian protein as it does fish, reptiles and pretty much anything else you can catch or kill that is worth eating.

 Smoking also has a major advantage and that any fire that has been set up for other purposes can be put to use at least partially for the purposes of smoking.

 Like other heat-intensive methods on this list, smoking requires copious amounts of fuel and a lack of fuel or inability to start a fire is a limiting factor for employing this method.